okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 #### Error Responses

-If an invalid emailId is requested for deletion, the response will return a 404 NOT FOUND with error code E0000007.
+If an invalid emailId is requested for deletion, the response returns a 404 NOT FOUND with error code E0000007.

-If the email for deletion is an already verified email, the response will return a 400 BAD REQUEST with error code E0000001.
+If the email for deletion is an already verified email, the response returns a 400 BAD REQUEST with error code E0000001.

 #### Usage example